MacMannes/smelly-mars-rover-kata/NOTES.md

 **_N.B._**: I spent more 🍅 than expected, because I didn't feel very well, but I'm having so much fun with this kata that I just kept going.
 Also, this was the first time I used a Mikado plan myself, and that did slowed me down a bit.

+I also spent some time trying to figure out how to use `@typescript-eslint` to determine dead code, but it turned out it's only reporting unused variables and unused private methods.